Kindred 108

 Taqwa Al-wawi is a young poet and Gazan writer documenting the genocide.
 She was an English literature student at the Islamic University of Gaza until it was destroyed by Israel on October 10, 2023.
 The poem I read is titled: “Three Days of Isolation.”

 Hend Jouda is an award-winning Gazan poet, songwriter, and short story writer who is gaining in recognition internationally.
-She has published three collections of poetry: Someone Always Leaves (2013), No Sugar in the City (2017), and A Finger That Managed to Survive (2024).
+She has published four collections of poetry: Someone Always Leaves (2013), No Sugar in the City (2017), and A Finger That Managed to Survive (2024), and Gaza: Ô Ma Joie (2025 French).

 You can read some of her more recent poems here.